gantry/docs/pages/01.gantry5/01.basics/03.installation/docs.md

 If you are using the Gantry template, you will want to set it as the default template so it loads on the front end.
 Go to **Extensions → Template Manager**, select the **gantry** checkbox, and click **Default** in the button toolbar.

 >>> For some Gantry-powered templates, this will happen automatically upon installation.
 This is a time-saving step intended to speed up deployment and reduce confusion for new users.
-We rec

 ![](gantry_default.png) {.border .shadow}